evlav/kdump-steamos/README.md

 #  ##############################  DETAILS  ##################################
 #  CAVEATS / INSTRUCTIONS
 #  ###########################################################################
-#  (a) Currently, we don't automatically edit GRUB config; see TODO (1) below.
+#  (a) We automatically edit GRUB config in case Pstore fails or if the user's
-#  This is not required if Pstore is used (which is the default).
+#  choice is to use Kdump.
+But it requires one reboot in order the crashkernel
+#  memory is effectively reserved by kernel.
 #
-#  In case Kdump is used, boot-time reserved memory is required, check step (5)
+#  In case Kdump is used, the crashkernel necessary memory was empirically
-#  in the HOW-TO above.
-The memory amount was empirically determined - setting
-#  144M wasn't enough and 160M is unstable, so 192M seems good enough.
-This
+#  determined; setting 144M wasn't enough, 160M is unstable, so 192M seems
-#  amount might change in future kernel versions, requiring tests using the
+#  good enough.
+This amount might change in future kernel versions, requiring
-#  approach suggested in the step (4) above.
+#  tests using the approach suggested in the step (4) above.
 #
 #  (b) The kdump-steamos package requires a RW rootfs in case it's not currently
 #  embedded in your image.
 Users can make use of 'tune2fs' or 'steamos-readonly'